MUCollective/multiverse/README.md

       )
     ```

-We provide the ability to declare multiverse code block as an *AddIn* in
+We provide the ability to declare multiverse code block as an *Addin* in
 RStudio.
-Users can click on *AddIns* toolbar menu in RStudio (see the
+Users can click on *Addins* toolbar menu in RStudio (see the
 image below).
 This would create a multiverse code block at the location
 of the cursor in the document.